 St Kilda is the only location in the City of Salisbury where recreational vessels can be launched lawfully.
 There is a boat ramp within the private boat club which is available to members, and two ramp areas adjacent the kiosk, only one of which is operational.
-In addition to wash down bays there is a newly constructed fish cleaning station
+In addition to wash down bays there is a newly constructed fish cleaning station launch/retrieval etiquette is not followed and when inexperienced owners struggle with reversing the trailer down the long ramp.
+Efficiency for launching and retrieval can be improved through the installation of additional pontoons where owners can moor and clear the launching area while parking / retrieving their trailers.

-There are two boat ramp areas - the original ramp was closed in and has had pontoons placed across it to support fishing, kayak launching and for approaching vessels to cleat off whilst waiting for access to the ramp for removal.
+Of the two ramps, the original ramp was closed in and has had pontoons placed across it to support fishing, kayak launching and for approaching vessels to cleat off whilst waiting for access to the ramp for removal.
 The new ramp was constructed in 2005 with three lanes demarked by pontoons.
 Launching is challenging due to the long and steep manoeuvring lane.